-A positive attitude in both good times and bad
+Their positive attitude in good times and bad

-Managers influence their employees in a significant way.
+Managers influence their team in a significant way.
 If it’s clear the manager is panicking about the company’s future, the team that reports to this individual will begin to panic, too.
 If the manager seems uncertain about a decision, it will be hard for direct reports to believe in the choice wholeheartedly.
-Because of this, it’s crucial for a manager to maintain a positive attitude.
+Because of this, a manager must maintain a positive attitude.

 Business gets stressful.
-There are times of uncertainty and doubt for even the best run businesses.
-But maintain faith in yourself and your brand, because this is what’s necessary to keep the rest of the staff feeling positive.
+There are times of uncertainty and doubt for even the best-run businesses.
+Your hire must maintain faith in themselves and the brand because this is what’s necessary to keep the rest of the staff feeling positive.
 When the manager starts to question the company’s effectiveness, so does everyone else.

 Some managers are under the impression that they’re a dictator and everyone else in the company is on a “need to know” basis.
-While it’s true that the business can’t be a total democracy (or else nothing would get done in a timely fashion) and some information is sensitive, keeping employees in the loop is necessary in order for the business to function smoothly.
+While it’s true that the business can’t be a real democracy (or else nothing would get done in a timely fashion) and some information is sensitive, keeping employees in the loop is necessary for the business to function smoothly.

 Employees shouldn’t hear about acquisitions or sales through trade publications.
 If there are rumors, address them head-on to keep the gossip mill from working overtime.
-You want to be upfront with your staff to show them you value them and take their opinions seriously.
-Keeping them in the dark is a dangerous way to operate, plus you miss out on important employee feedback.
+Good leaders should be upfront with their staff to show them you value them and take their opinions seriously.
+Keeping them in the dark is a dangerous way to operate, leading to missing out on important employee feedback.

 Good leaders should have a hand in all aspects of the business, but if they’re trying to do every single thing themselves, they’ll become stretched thin and rendered ineffective.
-Ideally, managers learn how to delegate properly based on employees’ skills.
-They’re still plugged in and know exactly what’s going on within the company at any given time, but they’re not trying to do each department’s tasks on their own.
+Ideally, managers learn how to delegate appropriately based on employees’ skills.
+They’re still plugged in and know what’s going on within the company at any given time, but they’re not trying to do each department’s tasks independently.

 It can be nerve-wracking to surrender a bit of control and trust other people to do a job effectively.
 But when proper attention is given to hiring, this becomes less stressful.

-Managers certainly need to be able to assess profit and loss statements and write up business plans, but true leaders think beyond just the financial aspect of their businesses.
+Managers certainly need to assess profit and loss statements and write up business plans, but true leaders think beyond just the financial aspect of their businesses.
 They’re able to lead with a creative vision in mind.

-They have a clear-cut idea about what that business should stand for and each plan they put into place reflects this greater vision.
-They infuse creativity into every aspect of their job, whether it’s problem solving, team building, or landing new clients.
-They also don’t forget that it’s OK to have a little fun at the office.
-In fact, this is recommended in order to keep morale high and employees engaged.
+The top candidates will have a clear-cut idea about what that business should stand for, and each plan they put into place reflects this more excellent vision.
+They will infuse creativity into every aspect of their job, whether it’s problem-solving, team building, or landing new clients.
+Too, they don’t forget that it’s OK to have a little fun at the office.
+In fact, this is recommended to keep morale high and employees engaged.